-Add one ounce of oxidizer shock once a week, after heavy bather loads, or if water has a strong odor.
+Do not use chlorinating shock, which will damage your spa's jets and pump seals.
+Only use an oxidizer shock.
+It can be used with either chlorine or bromine sanitizers.
+Add two ounces of oxidizer shock per 500 gallons once a week, after heavy bather loads, or if water has a strong odor.

 Spa must be running with all of the jets on high for 30 minutes with the cover open.
-If necessary, repeat shock in 30 minute intervals.
+If necessary, repeat oxidizer shock in 30 minute intervals.